OrbitalEnterprises/eve-esi-client/docs/MailApi.md

 <a name="putCharactersCharacterIdMailMailId"></a>
 # **putCharactersCharacterIdMailMailId**
-> putCharactersCharacterIdMailMailId(characterId, contents, mailId, datasource, token, userAgent, xUserAgent)
+> putCharactersCharacterIdMailMailId(characterId, contents, mailId, datasource, token)

 Update metadata about a mail